“SIQUIJOR is the fount of witchcraft in the Philippines.”

 SIQUIJOR SAMPLE ITINERARY

-In getting around Siquijor, the wiser option is to go by a tour package since the attractions are far from each other (except for the beaches in San Juan).
-Luckily, most resorts offer a tour which can be arranged prior.
+In getting around Siquijor, the wiser option is to go by a tour package rather than a DIY using public vehicles since the attractions are far from each other (except for the beaches in San Juan).
+Luckily, most resorts offer a tour in a van or tricycle which can be arranged prior.
 If you haven’t, as soon as you disembark at the Siquijor port, a tour arrangement will be offered to you by tourism accredited operators.
 (Be wary of those that are non-accredited.)
 You can go for an island tour, a mountain tour or a combination with the following suggested rates: (You can choose among the list of top attractions cited above.)

 - Island tour– P1,000.00